WVTV: Newscasts

 From 1979 to 1986, WVTV aired local news and weather updates running in varying lengths of between two and five minutes between programs.
 In 1989, the station formed a full-time news department and began producing an hour-long primetime newscast called The Nine O'Clock Nightly News, which was anchored by Liz Talbot and Duane Gay.
 The newscast was discontinued on March 12, 1993, shortly after entering into the LMA with WCGV.
 The reason for discontinuing the news was because Milwaukee Brewers games were moving from WCGV to WVTV to make room for Fox programs on WCGV.
 Duane Gay would then move on to WISN-TV, where he continued on as a reporter, even after being diagnosed with a vicious form of soft tissue cancer in 1997; Gay would continue to work for channel 12 in any capacity he physically could, and spoke well of his time at WVTV until he died on April 26, 2005.

 Newscasts returned to the station in August 2003 with the launch of WB18 News at 9, an hour-long program which featured a mix of local news stories from staff at WVTV's facility (anchored by Lisa Fielding on weeknights, and Tami Hughes on weekends), and national and international reports, weather forecasts and sports segments from Sinclair's News Central local/national hybrid operation based at the company's headquarters in Hunt Valley, Maryland.
 It also aired The Point, a controversial one-minute conservative political commentary feature, that was a requirement of all Sinclair-owned stations that aired newscasts (regardless of whether it carried the News Central format or not).
 The program was reduced to a half-hour in September 2005 due to ratings issues, and was eventually discontinued on March 31, 2006, due to cutbacks in Sinclair's news operations companywide, which included the disbandment of its News Central division.

-As of 2013, Terry Gaughan, general manager of WVTV and WCGV, has said there are no plans to relaunch a news operation; although the station has inquired the market's existing news-producing stations about entering into a news share agreement.
+As of 2013, Terry Gaughan, general manager of WVTV and WCGV, said there were no plans to relaunch a news operation; although the station had inquired the market's existing news-producing stations about entering into a news share agreement.
 WVTV began to carry Sinclair's national morning newscast The National Desk in January 2021, then the late primetime edition in September 2021.
-Currently the station's local programming output is limited to the public affairs program Connect MKE which airs several times a week on both WVTV subchannels.
+Currently, the station's local programming output is limited to the public affairs program Connect MKE which airs several times a week on both WVTV subchannels.
 The program was previously known as Our Issues Milwaukee from 2013 until the end of 2021.